 PY2020-2024 Consolidated Plan and 2020 Annual Action Plan

 Each year, the City of Ashland submits its Annual Action Plan to the U.S. Department of Housing and Urban Development (HUD).
 It details how the City proposes to spend CDBG during the next program year.

 Consolidated Annual Performance and Evaluation Report (CAPER)

 The Consolidated Annual Performance and Evaluation Report (CAPER) describes the activities and accomplishments of the City of Ashland in their housing and community development programs.
 It focuses on how the City used federal Community Development Block Grant (CDBG), but it also mentions other closely-related activities.
 It is prepared annually at the end of the fiscal year.

 This Analysis serves as the City of Ashland’s and the Ashland Region’s working plan to affirmatively further fair housing and to assist in comprehensive fair housing planning.

 PY2020 Analysis of Impediments

 Community Development Block Grant COVID Funds

-The Department of Housing & Urban Development allocated $377,000 to the City of Ashland to prepare, prevent, and respond to the Coronavirus pandemic.
-Funding was allocated to eight service providers including: CAReS, Ashland Community Kitchen, Shelter of Hope, Safe Harbor of Northeast Kentucky, Ashland Senior Center, Ashland Child Development Center, and Salvation Army.
-The City of Ashland will administer utility assistance, food and cleaning supplies, and creation of personal protection equipment.
+The Department of Housing and Urban Development allocated $377,000 to the City of Ashland to prevent, prepare for, and respond to the Coronavirus pandemic.
+Funding was allocated to eight service providers, including: Community Assistance and Referral Service (CAReS), Ashland Community Kitchen, Shelter of Hope, Safe Harbor of Northeast Kentucky, Ashland Senior Center, Ashland Child Development Center, and Salvation Army.

 Ashland, KY 41105-1839